-A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills or over obstacles, if you fail to take proper precautions
+A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills or over obstacles, if you fail to take proper precautions.

-For your safety and the safety of a passenger, understand and follow all the warnings contained in this Operator's Manual and the labels on your ATV.
+For your safety, understand and follow all the warnings contained in this Operator's Manual and the labels on your ATV.

-Keep this Operator's Manual with your ATV at all times
+Keep this Operator's Manual with your ATV at all times.